 The number one phrase that pops up in North American real estate listings is “hardwood flooring throughout”.
 While there are a lot of great options for flooring, and what you choose will ultimately be determined by your budget and lifestyle, hardwood flooring is usually a good bet for adding value to your home.
 Just keep in mind that given its susceptibility to moisture and humidity, real hardwood should only be used at or above grade, and in climates without drastic changes in humidity from season to season.

 Lighting is an important element in any room, and while it may not need to be quite as thought out as in a kitchen or bathroom, you still want to give it the proper importance.

-A quick way to give living rooms and dining rooms a high-end look without spending much money is through faux wall panels and applied moulding.
+A quick way to give living rooms and dining rooms a high-end look without spending much money is through faux wall panels, applied moulding and coffered ceilings.
 While traditional carpenter-fashioned wainscoting can cost a lot of money, the DIY version will give you a similar look at a fraction of the cost.